spookyhousegames/spookyhousegames.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to My Website!

-What if i type stuff right here?
+I am a hobbiest gamedev whi makes small game with the Godot Game engine.

-You check out my games on my [itch.io page](https://spookyhousegames.itch.io/).
+You can check out my games on my [itch.io page](https://spookyhousegames.itch.io/).

+In the future I hope to create more games and maybe even expand this webpage to have more tutorials and devlogs!

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.